-The best way to protect yourself from severe illness or death from COVID-19 is to get vaccinated and boosted.
+The best way to protect yourself from severe illness or death from COVID-19 is to get vaccinated.

 Call Us To Help You